-1.6.1 Key facts relevant to this application are:

-- The Proposed Development is identified as a National Development (ND) under the provisions of National Planning Framework 4 (NPF4) ND3 under the class of development noted at (c) as ""new and/or upgraded infrastructure directly supporting on and offshore high voltage electricity lines, cables and interconnectors including converter stations, switching stations and substations". - The Proposed Development is for a critical expansion of the transmission network to enable renewable connections and transmission of energy to the wider GB network.
-ND3 supports renewable electricity generation, repowering, and expansion of the electricity grid.
+- 1.6.1 Key facts relevant to this application are: - The Proposed Development is identified as a National Development (ND) under the provisions of National Planning Framework 4 (NPF4) ND3 under the class of development noted at (b) as "new and/or replacement upgraded on and offshore high voltage electricity transmission lines, cables and interconnectors of 132kV or more". - > ND3 supports renewable electricity generation, repowering, and expansion of the electricity grid.
 The Socio-economic assessments as part of a wider 'needs case' form an integral part of the justification for development of Scotland's 'Strategic Renewable Electricity Generation and Transmission Infrastructure.'
-As noted, this infrastructure is designated as a National Development and explicitly supported by NPF4 under the provisions set out in Policy 11(a)(ii) (Energy). - > The Statement of Need for the Proposed Development as contained in NPF4 is as follows:
+This infrastructure is designated as a National Development and explicitly supported by NPF4 under the provisions set out in Policy 11(a)(ii) (Energy). - > The Statement of Need for the Proposed Development as contained in NPF4 is as follows: